apache/mxnet/docs/tutorials/vision/cnn_visualization.md

 ## Preprocessing and other helpers

-VGG-16 works on 224x224 images.
 We’ll resize the input image to 224x224 before feeding it to the network.
 We normalize the images using the same parameters ImageNet dataset was normalised using to create the pretrained model.
 These parameters are published [here](https://mxnet.incubator.apache.org/api/python/gluon/model_zoo.html).
-We use transpose to convert the image to channel-last format.
+We use `transpose` to convert the image to channel-last format.

 Note that we do not hybridize the network.
 This is because we want `gradcam.Activation` and `gradcam.Conv2D` to behave differently at different times during the execution.
 For example, `gradcam.Activation` will do the regular backpropagation while computing the gradient of the topmost convolutional layer but will do guided backpropagation when computing the gradient of the image.